Superstition: Actions

-Common actions in the West include not walking under a ladder, knocking on wood, throwing salt over one's shoulder after one spill's a container, or not opening an umbrella indoors.
+Common actions in the West include not walking under a ladder, knocking on wood, throwing salt over one's shoulder after one spills a container, or not opening an umbrella indoors.
 In China wearing certain colours is believed to bring luck.

 "Break a leg" is a typical English idiom used in the context of theatre or other performing arts to wish a performer "good luck".
 An ironic or non-literal saying of uncertain origin (a dead metaphor), "break a leg" is commonly said to actors and musicians before they go on stage to perform or before an audition.
 In English (though it may originate in German), the expression was likely first used in this context in the United States in the 1930s or possibly 1920s, originally documented without specifically theatrical associations.
 Among professional dancers, the traditional saying is not "break a leg", but the French word "merde".

 Some superstitious actions have practical origins.
 Opening an umbrella inside in eighteenth-century London was a physical hazard, as umbrellas then were metal-spoked, clumsy spring mechanisms and a "veritable hazard to open indoors."

 Another superstition with practical origins is the action of blowing briefly left and right before crossing rail tracks for safe travels as the person engaging in the action looks both ways.